memorialforestdg/memorialforestdg.github.io/src/pages/about/planting-the-forest.md

 albumId: foo
 ---

-In March and April 2024, the Remembering Together D&G project planted over 400 trees at five locations across the region as part of The Dispersed Memorial Forest, working alongside local site partners and community groups, as well as individuals and families affected during the COVID19 pandemics.
+In March and April 2024, the Remembering Together D&G project planted over 400 trees at five locations across the region as part of The Dispersed Memorial Forest, working with local partners and community groups, alongside individuals and families impacted by the COVID-19 pandemic.

-The tree planting events, working with partners alongside woodland planting experts [TreeSurv](https://www.treesurv.co.uk/), took place at key sites selected during the first phase of the project:
+The Tree Planting events were led by the artists and <a href="https://www.treesurv.co.uk/">TreeSurv</a>, an organisation specialising in the planting of native woodlands who were brought on as consultants.
+Events were hosted at each of the five sites selected during the <a href="./phase-1">Phase 1</a> of the project:

-- Dumfries, with trees planted across The Crichton and NHS Mountainhall sites
+- <a>Dumfries, with trees planted across The Crichton and NHS Mountainhall Treatment Centre</a>
-- Moffat Community Nature Reserve
+- <a href="../events/moffat">Moffat Community Nature Reserve</a>
-- Threave Nature Reserve at Castle Douglas
+- <a href="../events/castle-douglas">Threave Nature Reserve at Castle Douglas</a>
-- Bell Crescent Playing Field in Sanquhar
+- <a href="../events/sanquhar">Bell Crescent Playing Field in Sanquhar</a>
-- NHS Galloway Community Hospital in Stranraer
+- <a href="../events/stranraer">NHS Galloway Community Hospital in Stranraer</a>

-To mark the opening for each of the sites, the project hosted a series of community gathering events at each location in June 2024, with activities including walks, sharing stories, music and food.
+To mark the opening at each place, the project hosted a series of <a href="../events/">Community Gatherings</a> in June 2024, with activities including walks, sharing stories, music and food.